maryash/maryash.github.io/135/projects/S23_project_2/project_2_cs135.md

     @return                     :   A pointer to a dynamically allocated array of strings
-    @post                       :   Return a pointer to a dynamically allocated array of strings of songs that are either greater-than, less-than or equal-to the given `duration` based on given `filter.
-Update parameter `durationsCount` with the number of songs found.
+    @post                       :   Return a pointer to a dynamically allocated array of strings of songs that are either greater-than, less-than or equal-to the given 'duration' based on given 'filter'.
+Update parameter 'durationsCount' with the number of songs found.
 Return a pointer to an empty dynamically allocated array if no songs are found with the given parameters

-    For example : Let's say we have the following `g_song_names`:
+    For example : Let's say we have the following 'g_song_names':
                   ["Major Crimes", "Never Fade Away", "Circus Minimus", "4aem", "Reaktion"]

-                  Let's say we have the following `g_song_durations`:
+                  Let's say we have the following 'g_song_durations':
                   [3, 4, 3, 5, 2]

                   We try the following code with the above global-arrays: